bmoniey/FilamentMeasuringTool/README.md

 ## Version

 ### 1.0.0
--Failed attempt using an analog rotary encoder
+- Failed attempt using an analog rotary encoder

 ### 2.0.0
--Initial Release of FMT20
+- Initial Release of FMT20

 ### 2.1.0
-- stores and read calibration from eeprom
+- store and read calibration from eeprom
 - added calibration mode
 - added updates to push-buttons to handle calibration mode